When the Tracy-Singh product of matrices represents a certain operation on linear operators: Introduction

 \section{Introduction}

 The Kronecker product (or tensor product) of matrices is a fundamental concept in linear algebra, which arises in various areas of mathematics, physics, and engineering.
 Given two arbitrary matrices $A$ and $B$, of order $m\times n$ and $p \times q$ respectively, their Kronecker product, $A \otimes B\,=\, $, a block matrix of order $mp \times nq$.
 The Kronecker product is associative and distributive (over $+$), but not commutative.
 If $A$ and $B$ are both square and invertible matrices, then $A \otimes B$ is also invertible and $(A \otimes B)^{-1}=A^{-1}\otimes B^{-1}$.
 There are several other properties of the Kronecker product which are well-known.
 The Tracy-Singh product of matrices is a generalisation of the Kronecker product of matrices, called sometimes the block Kronecker product, as it requires a partition of the matrices $A$ and $B$ into blocks.
 In case $A$ and $B$ are not partitioned into blocks, their Tracy-Singh product, $A \boxtimes B$, is equal to $A \otimes B$.
 The Tracy-Singh product of matrices was introduced by Tracy and Singh in 1972 and has since gained significant attention in both mathematics and physics.
+The Tracy-Singh product shares several properties with the Kronecker product.
 Like the Kronecker product, the Tracy-Singh product is associative and distributive, but not commutative.
 If $A$ and $B$ are both square and invertible matrices, then $A \boxtimes B$ is also invertible and $(A \boxtimes B)^{-1}=A^{-1}\boxtimes B^{-1}$.
-The Tracy-Singh product shares several properties with the Kronecker product.

 Despite the recent surge in interest in the Tracy-Singh product, it is still not much understood.
 Moreover, a general interpretation of the Tracy-Singh product is not known.
 In this note, we give an interpretation of the Tracy-Singh product for a particular class of linear operators.
 Indeed, in the special case of linear operators induced from set-theoretic solutions of the Yang-Baxter equation, the Tracy-Singh product of their representing matrices is the representing matrix of the linear operator obtained from the direct product of the set-theoretic solutions.